bec-project/bec/docs/source/developer/devices/device_configuration.md

   softwareTrigger: false
 ```

 In the example above, the `base_config.yaml` and `endstation_config.yaml` files are included in the device configuration.
 The `curr` device is defined directly in the device configuration.
-Alternatively, the `base_config.yaml` and `endstation_config.yaml` files can bec combined into a single tag:
+Alternatively, the `base_config.yaml` and `endstation_config.yaml` files can be combined into a single tag:

 ```yaml
 external_config: